delendum-xyz/zk-knowledge/README.md

    - whether the tooling and the formal verification are open source.
 It is hard to have confidence in a theorem when the components that went into proving that theorem are not available for inspection
    - what is the trusted core, i.e., what software in the stack is not formally verified, and what are the possible consequences if it has bugs

-### Future Outlook
+### Future Research & Development Directions

- - A lot of work needs to be done
- - There is not enough emphasis placed on formal verification in the security industry
+ - A lot of work needs to be done.
+There is not enough emphasis placed on formal verification in the security industry
+ - Based on the observations and arguments presented in this blog post, we think the following will be some interesting directions for future research and development:
+   - Build foundations for formally verifying zero knowledge proof systems:
+   - Generalizable proof techniques for proving the desired properties formally
+   - Reusable verified abstractions for proof systems, e.g., a polynomial commitment scheme library
+- Can we formally verify systems that are designed to automatically make ZK circuits more efficient?
+   - For example: systems that choose a different circuit so that the setup MPC is more parallelizable or that allow a prover who learns part of the witness in advance to partially evaluate a circuit and use this information to compute proofs faster
+- Improved specification languages and verified translators between specification languages
+- Understand how to create formally verified programs to run on vectorized hardware, e.g., FPGAs, GPUs, and/or ASICs